-The revolutionary continued to dress Washington even after the general became president.
+The revolutionary continued to dress George Washington even after the general became president.
 Together with Hamilton, Mulligan became one of the 19 founding members of the New York Manumission Society, an early American organization that promoted the abolition of slavery.

 He remained a successful businessman and activist until he died at the age of 85.
 He is buried beside Alexander Hamilton.

-Mulligan’s Legacy And Portrayal In Hamilton
+The Legacy Of Hercules Mulligan And His Portrayal In Hamilton

 In 2015, Hercules Mulligan’s covert contributions to America’s independence were showcased in the Broadway musical Hamilton, which followed the story of the Irishman’s close confidante Alexander Hamilton.
 Mulligan was portrayed by actor Okieriete Onaodowan in the show’s original cast.